klayoutmatthias/dump_oas_gds2/README.md

 ## Building

 A Makefile is provided for building the binary.
-The only requirement is gcc (to use clang edit the Makefile).
+The requirements are currently:

+ * gcc
+ * libz
+ * qt4 (core)

 In the source directory simply type

     make

 The output binary will be "dump_oas".

+If the build fails, check the Makefile - specifically for correct include paths for Qt4.

 On Windows, it is possible to build the tool using a Linux emulation shell (like MSYS2).